azat-co/rpjs/readme.md

 # Rapid Prototyping with JS examples

+**UPDATE:** I'm publishing the new, updated and revised version of this book under the new title *Fullstack JavaScript*.
+Go to <http://github.com/azat-co/fullstack-javascript> for more details.

 Rapid Prototyping with JS is a JavaScript and Node.js book that will teach you how to build mobile and web apps fast. — Read more at
 <http://rapidprototypingwithjs.com>.